dressupucla/learn-git/dressup_profiles_exercise/setup.md

 You can check that Jekyll was installed with `jekyll -v`

+4. Install a good text editor.
+I recommend Atom (https://atom.io), but Sublime and Text Wrangler are also great.

 That's it!
 Let Dawn know if you run into any issues or have questions.

 If you are a Windows user and know you want to create websites using Jekyll, you can find install instructions and tips here: https://jekyllrb.com/docs/windows/